directus/directus/docs/contributing/feature-request-process.md

 request is accepted, it will be moved to the "Approved Requests" status, at which point the feature is ready to be implemented.

-However, if a feature request didn't reach the required 15 upvotes after 3 months of time, it will be closed due to a lack of community interest.
+However, if a feature request doesn't reach at least 15 upvotes 3 months after it is created, it will be closed due to a lack of community interest.

 ## Implementing Accepted Feature Requests